FindArticles FindArticles

 • What to watch next

-What Anthropic brings to Office
+What Anthropic adds to Office

-Expect Microsoft to treat model choice as an implementation detail.
-Think of it as “model routing”: Copilot calls the model that best fits the task, budget, and latency target—Anthropic for slide design or long-context summarization, OpenAI for free-form ideation or coding, and potentially other providers for specialized needs.
-AWS has popularized a similar pattern through its Bedrock service, and enterprise buyers increasingly lean toward this architecture to avoid lock-in.
+Expect Microsoft to regard model choice as an implementation detail.
+You might think of it as “model routing”: Copilot phones in the model that best suits the task, the budget, and the latency target — Anthropic for slide design or long-context summarization, OpenAI for free-form ideation or coding, and possibly another provider altogether for occasional use cases.
+AWS has popularized a similar pattern with its Bedrock service and enterprise customers are starting to favor this type of architecture to guard against lock-in.

-Implications for OpenAI and the ecosystem
+What it means for OpenAI and the ecosystem

 Cost, performance and compliance calculus